mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

    public key.
 2. The Device tries to authenticate, retries in a loop according to the Mender client's configured interval.
-3. For the time being, authentication attempt fails, but the Mender server records the auth set for future inspection.
+3. For the time being, authentication attempt fails, but the Mender Server records the auth set for future inspection.
 4. The user inspects pending Authentication sets.
 5. The user accepts the submitted auth set.